murariamar/exercise/README.md

 * `start` - starts client app only in development mode, using webpack dev server
 * `client:dev` - same as `start` plus fancy webpack dashboard
-* `client:watch` - not to be used on it's own, starts webpack with client config in watch mode
 * `client:build` - builds client application
-* `client:preview` - runs client application in *production* mode, using webpack dev server (use for local testing of the client production build)
-* `server:watch` - not to be used on it's own, starts webpack with server config in watch mode
-* `server:restart` - not to be used on it's own, server build run using `nodemon`
-* `server:build` - not to be used on it's own, builds server application
-* `server:dev` - starts server app only in development mode (use for testing server responses)
-* `universal:dev` - runs both server and client in watch mode, automatically restarts server on changes
-* `universal:build` - builds both server and client

 ## Running in dev mode